vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/concepts-1/vtex-io-documentation-building-a-search-results-page-with-multiple-layouts.md

     }
     ```

-    > ℹ️ As seen above, each `gallery-layout-option` block receives the `name` prop with the name of the layout it corresponds to - this is a **mandatory** prop.
-In addition to this, you can also declare other blocks as its children and customize the selected layout option using the `galleryLayoutOptionButton--selected` [CSS Handle](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-css-handles-for-store-customization/).
+    Each `gallery-layout-option` block receives the `name` prop with the name of the layout it corresponds to.
+This is a mandatory prop.
+Additionally, you can declare other blocks as its children and customize the selected layout option using the `galleryLayoutOptionButton--selected` [CSS Handle](https://developers.vtex.com/docs/guides/vtex-io-documentation-using-css-handles-for-store-customization/).

 5. Add the `gallery-layout-switcher` block as a child of the `search-result-layout.mobile` and `search-result-layout.desktop` blocks to display the switcher button on the page for both devices (mobile and desktop).
 For example: